Ennerdale meet, Lake District

 The hostel was huge and sprawling, with the enthusiastic owners having plans for further development.
 With a farmyard menagerie of dogs, cats, hens, geese and ducks running around outside there was plenty going on.
 We even got to see the rescued hedgehogs which the owners brought indoors especially for our benefit.
 The Centre was rather idiosyncratic.
 It had modern bathrooms but with shower heads so interestingly angled it defied anyone to keep their shoes, towel and clothes dry.
 The dining room including all the crockery and cutlery was up narrow stairs from the kitchen which consequently provided extra exercise for our more agile members during the serving and clearing away of dinner.
 It was comfortable in the sitting area particularly once the fire was roaring and the usual relaxed chat followed on Saturday evening following a good day out for everyone.

-Attendees: Conrad Tetley, Helen Smith, Tim Josephy, Rory Newman, Mark Rothwell, Michael Smith, Harvey Lomas, Stuart Dix, Carol Whalley, John Whalley, Ged Campion (Saturday night only), Imogen Campion (Sat night only), Richard Smith and Felicity Roberts
+Attendees: Conrad Tetley, Helen Smith, Tim Josephy, Rory Newman, Mark Rothwell, Michael Smith, Harvey Lomas, Stuart Dix, Carol Whalley, John Whalley, Ged Campion (Saturday night only), Imogen Campion (Sat night only), Richard Smith and Felicity Roberts.

 Leave a Reply